Building a special circuit known as a local oscillator or BFO is shown in this article.

 where,

-- f: This is the LC oscillators frequency, expressed in hertz Hz.
+- f is the LC oscillators frequency expressed in hertz Hz.

-- 2π: is the product of two times the mathematical constant pi, or roughly 3.14159, it typically appears in computations involving oscillations and other periodic processes.
+- 2π is the product of two times the mathematical constant pi or roughly 3.14159 it generally appears in calculations involving oscillations and other periodic processes.

-- L: This is the inductors measured inductance in henries H for the LC circuit, by producing a voltage inductors resist variations in current.
+- L is the inductors measured inductance in henries H for the LC circuit by producing a voltage inductors resist variations in current.

-- C: This is the capacitance, expressed in farads F, of the capacitor in the LC circuit, in an electrostatic field, capacitors store electrical energy.
+- C is the capacitance expressed in farads F of the capacitor in the LC circuit in an electrostatic field capacitors store electrical energy.

 Combining everything:

-In essence, the formula says that the square root of the product of capacitance C and inductance L determines the frequency of the LC oscillator in an inverse manner.
+In basic terms the formula says that the square root of the product of capacitance C and inductance L measures the frequency of the LC oscillator in an reverse manner.

 How to Build: